dxfrontier/cds-ts-repository/README.md

 #### Step 1: Create MyRepository class

-Start by creating a `MyRepository`, which will extend the `BaseRepository<T>` to handle operations for your entity.
+Start by creating `MyRepository` class, which will extend the `BaseRepository<T>` to handle operations for your entity.

 `Example`